François Truffaut: Commentary on other filmmakers

+Truffaut was philosophically opposed to attempts to portray anti-war themes through cinema, famously stating that "there is no such thing as an anti-war film" due to the medium's inherent glorification of such subjects, no matter how they are portrayed.

 Personal life

 Truffaut was married to Madeleine Morgenstern from 1957 to 1965, and they had two daughters, Laura (born 1959) and Eva (born 1961).
 Madeleine was the daughter of Ignace Morgenstern, managing director of one of France's largest film distribution companies, Cocinor, and was largely responsible for securing funding for Truffaut's first films.

-In 1968 Truffaut was engaged to actress Claude Jade (Stolen Kisses, Bed and Board, Love on the Run); he and Fanny Ardant (The Woman Next Door, Confidentially Yours) lived together from 1981 to 1984 and had a daughter, Joséphine Truffaut (born 28 September 1983).
+In 1968, Truffaut was engaged to actress Claude Jade (Stolen Kisses, Bed and Board, Love on the Run); he and Fanny Ardant (The Woman Next Door, Confidentially Yours) lived together from 1981 to 1984 and had a daughter, Joséphine Truffaut (born 28 September 1983).

+Unusually for a Frenchman, Truffaut took no particular interest in food.
+He also had a "fetishistic collection of Eiffel Towers".

 Truffaut was an atheist, but had great respect for the Catholic Church and requested a Requiem Mass for his funeral.

 Death

 In July 1983, following his first stroke and being diagnosed with a brain tumour, Truffaut rented France Gall's and Michel Berger's house outside Honfleur, Normandy.
 He was expected to attend his friend Miloš Forman's Amadeus premiere when he died on 21 October 1984, aged 52, at the American Hospital of Paris in Neuilly-sur-Seine in France.

-At the time of his death, he had numerous films in preparation.
-He had intended to make 30 films and then retire to write books for the remainder of his life.
-He was five films short of that aim.
+At the time of his death, he was said to have numerous further films in preparation.
 He is buried in Montmartre Cemetery.